What Is Change Management in Aviation SMS

 - Risk assessments; and

-This ensures that your airline or airport’s change management:
+This ensures that your aviation SMS' change management process:

 - Is a top-down, centralized process that can be delegated;